 This section illustrates the overall management scheme for the PLATO mission.
-The key participants contributing to the PLATO mission are identified and their relations sketched in Figure 2.
+The key participants contributing to the PLATO mission are identified and their relations sketched in Figure 1.
 Their responsibilities and tasks are introduced here below and are described in more details in the following sections of the document.

 The overarching responsibility for all aspects of the PLATO mission rests with ESA's Directorate of Science.
+Details on ESA's responsibilities are reported in Section 6 and Section 7.1.